dezdem0na/accp-cheatsheet/README.md

 	- Metadata
 - **Object lifecycle management** can be used with objects so that they are stored cost effectively throughout their lifecycle.
 Objects can be transitioned to another storage class or expired.
 It enables you to **set rules** to **automatically transfer** objects between different storage classes at defined time intervals.
 - **Standard-IA** and **One Zone-IA** both have a minimum storage duration charge of **30** days
+- **Bucket policies** allow you to control access to entire buckets.
+- You can use **ACLs** to grant basic read/write permissions to other AWS accounts.

 ### Six advantages of Amazon Cloud (Benefits)
 - Trade capital expense for variable expense.